 The Ocean for Life program is an initiative to increase cultural understanding through ocean science.
 Ocean for Life provides high quality, immersive ocean field studies and follow-on education programs to facilitate cross-cultural learning, appreciation, and lasting experiences between Middle Eastern and Western students.
-The next Ocean for Life field study will take place in Santa Barbara, California and on Santa Cruz Island hosted by Channel Islands National Marine Sanctuary in June 22-July 4, 2013.
+The next proposed Ocean for Life field study will take place during the summer of 2015.

 Ocean Guardian Kids Club